andrews1022/startup-generator-react/README.md

 The random value arrays are small for now, will potentially expand upon them later.

+## Update: March 25, 2021

+Added full testing with Enzyme, and node-sass to better organize component files/folders

 ## Update: August 8, 2020

 I re-wrote the Generate component using the useState hook